Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 <ins>Loyalty Program for Top Customers</ins>: Reward high-performing customers with discounts or free rentals to encourage more patronage.

-<ins>Targeted Marketing</ins>: Use insights to tailor promotional offers to specific customer demographic. (e.g. families, students)
+<ins>Targeted Marketing</ins>: Use insights to tailor promotional offers to specific customer demographics. (e.g. families, students)

 3. Operational Improvements